deep-coast-eng/deep-coast-eng.github.io/_drafts/2026-03-29-private-home-surveillance-without-cloud.md

 - **No advanced automation.** You cannot trigger actions based on detections (turn on lights, lock doors, send a custom notification) without additional software.
 - **microSD card is a single point of failure.** Cards wear out over time with continuous writes.
 Check them periodically.

+### Offsite Backup (Recommended)

+The biggest vulnerability in Tier 1 is that your footage lives on microSD cards inside the cameras.
+If someone steals or destroys a camera, the recording goes with it.
+A low-cost mitigation:

+1. Configure each camera to write motion-triggered clips to an FTP server or NAS on your LAN.
+Most Reolink cameras support FTP natively in the app settings.
+2. Use any cheap always-on device on your network as the FTP target -- an old laptop, a Raspberry Pi with an external drive, or a USB drive plugged into the Flint 2 (the router supports basic network storage via its USB port).
+3. Optionally, if you have a trusted friend or family member who also runs Tailscale, you can sync that folder to a machine on their network using a tool like [Syncthing](https://syncthing.net/) over Tailscale.
+This gives you offsite backup at no cost, fully encrypted, with no cloud provider involved.

+This is not required, but it closes the biggest gap in a local-only setup.
+A Raspberry Pi with a USB drive runs about $60-80 and handles this for any number of cameras.

 For many people, Tier 1 is sufficient.
 If you want better accuracy, a unified event timeline, or automation, continue to Tier 2.

 ---